metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `active_deadline_seconds` (Number) Specifies the duration in seconds, relative to the start time, that the jobmay be continuously active before it is considered to be failed.It defaults to 60s.
+- `active_deadline_seconds` (Number) Specifies the duration in seconds, relative to the start time, that the job may be continuously active before it is considered to be failed.
+It defaults to 60s.
-- `auto` (Boolean) Automatically deploy the integration as CronJob when all routes areeither starting from a periodic consumer (only 'cron', 'timer' and 'quartz' are supported) or a passive consumer (e.g. 'direct' is a passive consumer).It's required that all periodic consumers have the same period, and it can be expressed as cron schedule (e.g. '1m' can be expressed as '0/1 * * * *',while '35m' or '50s' cannot).
+- `auto` (Boolean) Automatically deploy the integration as CronJob when all routes are either starting from a periodic consumer (only 'cron', 'timer' and 'quartz' are supported) or a passive consumer (e.g. 'direct' is a passive consumer).
+It's required that all periodic consumers have the same period, and it can be expressed as cron schedule (e.g. '1m' can be expressed as '0/1 * * * *', while '35m' or '50s' cannot).
-- `backoff_limit` (Number) Specifies the number of retries before marking the job failed.It defaults to 2.
+- `backoff_limit` (Number) Specifies the number of retries before marking the job failed.
+It defaults to 2.
-- `components` (String) A comma separated list of the Camel components that need to be customized in order for them to work when the schedule is triggered externally by Kubernetes.A specific customizer is activated for each specified component.
-E.g. for the 'timer' component, the 'cron-timer' customizer isactivated (it's present in the 'org.apache.camel.k:camel-k-cron' library).Supported components are currently: 'cron', 'timer' and 'quartz'.
+- `components` (String) A comma separated list of the Camel components that need to be customized in order for them to work when the schedule is triggered externally by Kubernetes.
+A specific customizer is activated for each specified component.
+E.g. for the 'timer' component, the 'cron-timer' customizer is activated (it's present in the 'org.apache.camel.k:camel-k-cron' library).
+Supported components are currently: 'cron', 'timer' and 'quartz'.
-- `concurrency_policy` (String) Specifies how to treat concurrent executions of a Job.Valid values are:- 'Allow': allows CronJobs to run concurrently;- 'Forbid' (default): forbids concurrent runs, skipping next run if previous run hasn't finished yet;- 'Replace': cancels currently running job and replaces it with a new one
+- `concurrency_policy` (String) Specifies how to treat concurrent executions of a Job.
+Valid values are: - 'Allow': allows CronJobs to run concurrently; - 'Forbid' (default): forbids concurrent runs, skipping next run if previous run hasn't finished yet; - 'Replace': cancels currently running job and replaces it with a new one
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
-- `fallback` (Boolean) Use the default Camel implementation of the 'cron' endpoint ('quartz') instead of trying to materialize the integrationas Kubernetes CronJob.
+- `fallback` (Boolean) Use the default Camel implementation of the 'cron' endpoint ('quartz') instead of trying to materialize the integration as Kubernetes CronJob.
 - `schedule` (String) The CronJob schedule for the whole integration.
-If multiple routes are declared, they must have the same schedule for thismechanism to work correctly.
+If multiple routes are declared, they must have the same schedule for this mechanism to work correctly.
-- `starting_deadline_seconds` (Number) Optional deadline in seconds for starting the job if it misses scheduledtime for any reason.
+- `starting_deadline_seconds` (Number) Optional deadline in seconds for starting the job if it misses scheduled time for any reason.
 Missed jobs executions will be counted as failed ones.
 - `time_zone` (String) The timezone that the CronJob will run on